GkG0139/hotel-booking-system/README.md

 1. Create a Hotel class with the following attributes:

    - hotelName (String): Name of the hotel
-   - hotelId (int): Unique identifier for the hotel
+   - hotelId (UUID): Unique identifier for the hotel
    - rooms (ArrayList<Room>): List of rooms in the hotel

 2. Create a Room class with the following attributes: